 The chemical properties and chemical composition of the stones must be tested and verified before use in the building construction because different elements and compounds in stones have different properties.

 For instance, the magnesium is limestone causes it to be stronger and is called dolomite.
 Feldspar, in large quantities in stone is a source of weakness because co2 dissolves potassium, sodium and even calcium in the feldspar leaving pure white clay behind.
-Presence of Mica even less than 2 to 3% makes stone unsuitable for building purposes.
+The presence of Mica even less than 2 to 3% makes stone unsuitable for building purposes.

 Stones with silicates as cementing materials are resistant to weathering.